 cd /var/www/myLaravelApp php artisan key:generate Application key set successfully.

 Step 4 – Access Laravel Application

-Run your Laravel application in development environment using php artisan.
+Run your Laravel application in a development environment using php artisan.
 After that, I’ll tell you how you should deploy it on Apache.

 Run the below command from your Laravel application.
-You can change host to your LAN IP or localhost to restrict access.
+You can change the host to your LAN IP or localhost to restrict access.

 php artisan serve --host 0.0.0.0 --port=8000